neondatabase/website/content/docs/functions/json_populate_record.md

 );
 ```

-This query returns the following:
+This query returns the following result:

 ```text
 | street     | city          | zip   |